TANAYADUDHE/Healthcare-risk-prediction-project/README.md

+This project is use for the prediction risk of the healthcare.
 # d3-shape

 Visualizations typically consist of discrete graphical marks, such as [symbols](#symbols), [arcs](#arcs), [lines](#lines) and [areas](#areas).
 While the rectangles of a bar chart may be easy enough to generate directly using [SVG](http://www.w3.org/TR/SVG/paths.html#PathData) or [Canvas](http://www.w3.org/TR/2dcontext/#canvaspathmethods), other shapes are complex, such as rounded annular sectors and centripetal Catmull–Rom splines.
 This module provides a variety of shape generators for your convenience.